MarSe32m/Game-Engine/README.md

 Next step would be to create some kind of editor for it so that game creation would be easier right out of the box.
 First this editor will simply be a level editor for placing objects in the game world.
 After that I might attempt on doing a "Scripting" solution so that people can attach their "scripts" on their game objects.
 BUT, there is never going to be a plan to introduce a scripting language or integrate any currently used scripting language (lua, C# etc) to the engine, every possible script is going to be in Java.

-Finally somekind of networking framework so that synchronizing game states etc. would be effectivily be just one liners.
+Finally somekind of networking framework so that synchronizing game states etc. would effectivily be just one liners.
 In addition I would create some kind of demo game using this engine.

 Now note that:
 - This engine will not be a competitor to Unity or Unreal.